 Then there’s the Azuero Peninsula in Panama, another dry part of Central America, that even has an area called Sarigua that looks and feels like a desert, although technically it’s not.
 Guatemala also has the Motagua Valley, reminiscent of Arizona.
 All these areas suffer from lack of water.

-But for the most part, water is abundant in Central America, sometimes too abundant when it’s coming into your house.
+But, for the most part, water is abundant in Central America, sometimes a little too abundant when it’s coming into your house.

-Most of Central America – although not the entire region – does have access to clean, safe water.
+Well, most of Central America – although not all of Central America – does have access to clean, safe water.
 That’s something to be thankful for.
-We have some major issues in the region, from poverty and inequality to crime and corruption.
-Lack of access to clean, safe water is, thankfully, less of an issue to people in Central America than it is in many other parts of the world.
+We have some major issues in the region like poverty, inequality, crime, and corruption.
+But lack of access to clean, safe water is, thankfully, less of an issue to people in Central America than many other parts of the world.

-But that doesn’t stop many people asking about the water down here, though.
+That doesn’t stop people asking about the water down here, though.
 If you’re from the United States, Canada, or western Europe, you might well wonder about the water in Central America.
 Despite the abundance of water in Central America, when you turn on the tap, is it drinkable?

-In honor of World Water Day, we’ll try and answer that question on a country-by-country basis.
+In this article, we’ll try and answer that question on a country-by-country basis.
+Let’s get started.

-Overall, yes, you can drink the tap water in Belize, although most hotels will provide bottled water, or they will filter the tap water.
-The general consensus among expats in Belize talking about this is that the filter is more about taste than safety.
+Overall, yes, you can drink the tap water in Belize, although most hotels will filter it or provide bottled water.
+The general consensus among expats in Belize is that the filter is more about taste than safety.

 As someone who lives in Costa Rica, I will give that a yes.
 I’ve been here since 2000, and have been drinking the tap water all over the country since then.